 I like to ask myself the following questions and write bullets for each one:

-- What are the features and benefits?: Features are factual points about a product while the benefits might be emotional, financial, etc. I wrote a guide on features versus benefits I’d recommend reading to learn more about this idea.
+- What are the features and benefits?: Features are factual points about a product, while the benefits might be emotional, financial, etc. I wrote a guide on features versus benefits I’d recommend reading to learn more about this idea.

 - What’s the unique value proposition?: What makes the product or service stand out among competitors?
 The client will typically tell you this when you have a discovery call, but it can easily be found on websites and through other promotional material.
 Find something that makes them stand out if they don’t have a clear UVP.

-- How much does it cost?: What is the price of the product and how can you justify it to the audience?
+- How much does it cost?: What is the price of the product, and how can you justify it to the audience?

 - What’s the turnaround time?: How long will it take for the customer to receive the product?
-It could be instant if it’s digital, a specific amount of days through mail, or a predetermined amount of time for services.
+It could be instant if it’s digital, a specific amount of days through the mail, or a predetermined amount of time for services.